RockiestSpy7/terraform-modules/security-groups/README.md

 <h1>Security-Groups Module</h1>
-Terraform Module for creating security groups for the ALB, Bastion Host, App Server, and Database
+This Terraform module establishes AWS security groups for an application load balancer, bastion host, app server, and database, each with tailored ingress and egress rules.
+It ensures secure network traffic management and is organized by specific project and environment tags for clarity.

 <h3>Resources</h3>